Welcome to Giulia (Julia), release V 1.0

 Who are Giulia’s authors?: Giulia was created by Stefano & Eleonora Vuga, designer & teacher, with the precious help of the Maths Teachers of a certified institute for visually impaired children.

 Giulia is the result of ongoing research accepted and presented for the first time during a Poster Session at the MIT LINC conference held on June 18th, 2019 in Cambridge MA, US.
 See the full abstract here (Release date June 18th, 2019).

 DISCLAIMER, for you and for your trusted 3D printing center

 Giulia requires a high level of precision in printing.
 It is suggested to use resins.
-However, since it is impossible to take into account all the variables due to the type of printing technique, the machinery, the materials and the accuracy of the 3D printing center’s work, we strongly recommend that you print only two pieces per sample.
-Test the joints and if necessary ask for assistance for a slight intervention to optimize the joints sizes, directly at your trusted 3D printing center.
+However, since it is impossible to take into account all the variables due to the type of printing technique -the machinery, the materials and the accuracy of the 3D printing center’s work and so on- we strongly recommend that you print only two samples per piece.
+Test the joints and if necessary ask for assistance for a slight intervention to optimize the joints sizes, directly at your trusted 3D printing center, then print the production.

 Resins have good tensile strength but are particularly fragile.
 Therefore the pieces must always be handled with care and must not be dropped onto the ground.
 Other materials can be evaluated by following the advice of your trusted 3D printing center.

 A good practice is to share technical information about your 3D printing experience through your closed professional groups and networks.
 As well as sharing your experience with us if you wish to.